 Mr. Hamer, a resident of Trinidad, CO, is dependent on a motorized wheelchair and is a qualified individual with a disability under the ADA.
 He attended City Council meetings beginning in 2014 where he made complaints about the city’s noncompliant sidewalks.
 In 2014, he filed a complaint with the U.S. Department of Justice, where he alleged the city’s sidewalks were noncompliant with ADA regulations, which led to an audit of the city.
 Mr. Hamer stated he encounters barriers in the city on a daily basis but could not recall when and where encountered them during his deposition in 2017.

 Nicholas Heybeck, an engineering expert found that 67% of the city’s curb ramps were noncompliant with ADA standards.
 The city estimated a cost of $10 million for complete compliance and would require the diversion of funds from other City programs and necessities.
 The City of Trinidad pledged $500,000 and $1 million for the 2017 City budget to remediate its sidewalks and set aside $600,000 to correct ADA compliance issues noted by the DOJ.
-The City developed a Phase 1 and Phase 2 plans to address top priority sidewalks inspected by an ADA consultant.
-The City remedied 38 noncompliant areas inspected by the consultant.
+The City developed Phase 1 and Phase 2 plans to address top-priority sidewalks inspected by an ADA consultant.
+The City remedied 38 non-compliant areas inspected by the consultant.
 Phase 2 is yet to begin, and the City has budgeted $1.5 million for ADA repairs in 2020.

 Sidewalks as a Service, Program, or Activity

-Mr. Hamer’s claims fall under Part A of Title II, which provides that no individual with disability, shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity.”
+Mr. Hamer’s claims fall under Part A of Title II, which provides that no individual with a disability, shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity.”
 The City, however, argued sidewalks are not “services, programs, or activities,” and the court cannot defer to the DOJ’s interpretation of “services, programs, or activities” as encompassing “anything a public entity does.”
 The Court disagreed with the City.
 It found the City failed to consider the text, structure, and history of the ADA itself.
 It also concluded the statutory interpretation of “services” are covered by the ADA, without deferring to an interpretation of DOJ regulations.

 Sidewalks Under Title II of the ADA